MirkoLedda/polyoligo/README_caps.md

 **`--enzymes`**: List of restriction enzymes to consider.
 Can be useful to restrict the search to in stock enzymes only.
 See this [example file](sample_data/enzymes.txt).

 ### Outputs
-Two output files are produced:
+Three output files are produced:

 **`<OUTPUT>.log`**: A log file which contain details on the number of valid primers found during each search and for each marker.